Ninnat/ninnat.github.io/_drafts/2017-01-03-manifolds.md

 -------------------------
 -->

 [^1]: Given $p\neq q\in X$ a Hausdorff space, there exist open sets $U$ containing $p$ and $V$ containing $q$ such that $U\cap V=\emptyset$ i.e. any two points in $X$ can be separated.
 Why Hausdorff?
 Several reasons coming from our intuition of what constitutes a well-behaved space can be given.
-For example, if a space is not Hausdorff, a limit point may not be unique, and a finite subset may not be closed.
+For example, if a space is not Hausdorff, a limit point may not be unique and a finite subset may not be closed.
 Being Hausdorff also rules out the [trivial topology](https://en.wikipedia.org/w/index.php?title=Trivial_topology&oldid=651331293) (with more than one point).

-[^2]: See [Appendix](#appendix) for a counterexample if this requirement is left out.
+[^2]: See [Appendix](#appendix) for a counterexample if this requirement is dropped.